Sci-Fi fantasy or Engineering Reality?

 Instead of trying to create a mythical "Star Wars" display, Holoxica took a more pragmatic approach by asking "what is the simplest holographic display we can make?".
 The answer: a single pixel, or voxel, in 3D space, that can be switched on or off.
 One voxel is not particularly interesting, so we move on to two voxels and worked up from there to 4 to 9 to 16 voxels and so on.
 We are now at several million voxels.
 Holoxica's bottom-up approach is scalable and can be realised with currently available commodity technologies.

-We are currently working on our third generation holographic display, which leverages the work we have done with the previous generations.
+We are busy developing our third generation holographic display, which leverages the work we have done with the previous generations.
 The aim is to create a volumetric space in mid-air with independently addressable voxels in (x,y,z).
 If these voxels are sufficiently numerous and dense, then this will approximate a display.
 After all, a digital display is nothing more than a bunch of dots next to each other.

 Planar/HUD Interactive Display